jeremiah-c-leary/vhdl-style-guide/docs/continuous_integration_servers.rst

 ------------------------------

 VSG supports options to facilitate integration with continuous integration severs such as Bamboo and GitLab.
-Support is provided using one of the following command line arguments.
+The following command line options are available.

 +-------------------------------+-------------------------------------------------+
 | Command Line Option           | Comment                                         |